realastronics/emoji-explorer/README.md

 Location-based AR game designed as an event under the techfest of ACM BMU | GLITCH 2.0, concept inspired from Pokemon-Go.

 ### Concept
-Players move around a real-world area to discover and capture virtual objects anchored to GPS locations using augmented reality.
+Players move around a real-world area (BMU Campus for this case) to discover and capture virtual objects anchored to GPS locations (hard-coded for the event) using augmented reality.

 ### Gameplay Loop
 1. Check map for nearby targets